Bush Prize: South Dakota | South Dakota Community Foundation

 Senior Program Officer

-Ginger is committed to connecting non-profit organizations with the funds they need to help South Dakotans.
-Traveling across the state, she meets with grant applicants, conducts site visits of grant recipients and awards grant checks.
+Ginger is committed to connecting nonprofits with the funds they need to help South Dakotans.
+Traveling across the state, she meets with grant applicants, conducts grant recipient site visits and awards grant checks.